Updated: Feb 5

 Along with the dress and the news article, we also have a number of photographs taken at the wedding in the Archives (as seen in the photograph above).

 Pennant, HMCS Transcona

 When this pennant was donated to the museum, the donor said it was purchased at a military memorabilia store.
-The store had said that this pennant was actual flown on the HMCS Transcona.
+The store had said that this pennant was actually flown on the HMCS Transcona.
 We have found no corroborating evidence to support this claim, however, we have never come across another pennant like this one.
-The HMCS Transcona was a mine sweeper ship active during the Second World War.
+The HMCS Transcona was a minesweeper ship active during the Second World War.
 The ship was named after the Town of Transcona, as the town had established a War Efforts Committee to sponsor both the ship and the crew.

 This uniform was worn during World War II by Captain Paul Martin of the Royal Winnipeg Rifles.
 He began his six years of service as a wireless operator and later became a dispatch rider.
 He also participated in the D-Day Landing on the beaches of Normandy in June of 1944.
 Later that year he was sent to England for Officer Cadet Training and received his commission from King George VI in person.
-By the end of the war he had risen to the rank of Captain.
-For his six years of service he earned five medals.
-The France and Germany Star, the Defence Medal (for the Battle of Britain), The Canada Volunteer Medal with Class, the War Medal and the Canada Decoration.
+By the end of the war, he had risen to the rank of Captain.
+For his six years of service, he earned five medals: France and Germany Star, the Defence Medal (for the Battle of Britain), The Canada Volunteer Medal with Class, the War Medal and the Canada Decoration.

-After the war Paul Martin returned to Transcona where he became very involved in community politics.
-He spent 16 years as town councillor before being elected Mayor of the Town of Transcona in 1958 and 1959.
+After the war, Paul Martin returned to Transcona where he became very involved in community politics.
+He spent 16 years as a town councillor before being elected Mayor of the Town of Transcona in 1958 and 1959.
 In 2015 Paul Martin was awarded the French Legion of Merit Medal by the French Government.